zjnolen/PopGLen/README.md

   - PCAngsd
   - ngsF-HMM
   - ngsrelate
-- Production of data exploration plots for most analyses
-- Combine outputs into report upon successful completion of the workflow
-- Add options to include genotype calling based approaches for comparison
+- Add options to include genotype calling based approaches for comparison?

 ## Stages

-The pipeline is written to be performed in stages - points at which it can be run to and then checked to ensure everything is working properly thus far and settings adjusted as needed.
+The pipeline is written to be performed in stages - points at which it can be run to and then checked to ensure everything is working properly thus far and settings adjusted as needed. **NOTE: This section was written awhile ago - it is not up to date.**

 ### 1) Sequence data and reference processing